alex-309/1v1.LOL/README.md

 | **Edit on release** | off | Hold the edit key, drag, let go to apply — one motion instead of three.
 Off keeps the press-to-enter / press-to-reset toggle. |
 | **First person** | off | Camera at the eye with a viewmodel.
 Third person is easier to build in, which is why this is a switch and not a replacement. |
 | **Instant replay** | on | On death, replay the last 2.6s from your killer's view.
 Click to skip, click again to rewatch.
 Off still leaves you the death-spot camera. |

+Alongside them: the input mode, mouse sensitivity (mouse mode) or look speed (touch mode), field of view and volume.
+The settings scroll; **Resume** and **Leave to lobby** stay pinned to the bottom of the card where you can always reach them.

 Every key is rebindable in the pause menu (`Esc`), and there are **three independent presets** — say one for a mouse, one for a trackpad, one for whoever